 In diagnosing cavities, we begin with a visual check for discoloration.
 We then use a dental instrument called an explorer to probe the enamel and check for softness gently.
 This often indicates decay.
 Depending on the case, we may use a cavity detecting dye or x-rays to confirm the diagnosis further.
 Broken or cracked teeth caused by injury or bruxism can also be restored using fillings.

-Types of Filling Materials
+Types of Dental Filling Materials

 There are many types of filling material in the market, but here we will look at some of the most popular and their pros and cons.
-Amalgam fillings are strong and durable, making them a popular choice for cavities at the back of the mouth.
+Amalgam (silver) fillings are strong and durable, making them a popular choice for cavities at the back of the mouth.
 Their metallic appearance and composition are highly noticeable; hence, their use in the most hidden parts.
 They are also very affordable.
 Composite fillings are made of a combination of glass or quartz.
 They can be customized to match existing tooth color and are consequently used in forward-facing teeth.
 They are durable and work well under moderate chewing action.

 Ceramic fillings are also popular for their ability to match tooth coloring and good resistance to staining.
 They are, however, more expensive than composite options.
 Metal fillings are mostly made of gold or silver amalgams.
 They can last as long as 10-15 years, making them a popular choice for those most concerned about durability.
 Their shiny metal coloring cannot, however, be disguised, so the patient has to decide whether this is the right aesthetic for them.

-How Fillings Are Done
+How Fillings Are Performed